ICICLE-ai/Food-Access-Model/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-Here's a blank template to get started: To avoid retyping too much info.
-Do a search and replace with your text editor for the following: `ICICLE-ai`, `Food-Access-Model`, `twitter_handle`, `linkedin_username`, `email_client`, `email`, `Food Access Model`, `This project, the ICICLE Food Access Model, is an Agent-Based model that simulates how households may access food in the real world.`
+This project, the ICICLE Food Access Model, is an Agent-Based model that simulates how households may access food in the real world.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>